Key Supplements for Vegans And Vegetarians

 The flesh of certain fatty fish and some fish liver oils contain only small amounts of vitamin D. Fortified milk products provide the most vitamin D in the American diet today.
 Some mushrooms have their vitamin D content boosted with ultraviolet light.
 But it’s difficult to know if you’re consuming enough vitamin D.

-3. Omega-3 Fatty Acids: ALA (alpha-linolenic acid), EPA (eicosapentaenoic acid), and DHA (docosahexaenoic acid) are critical to human health.
-DHA, in particular, is a primary structural fat in the human brain and eyes5.
+ALA (alpha-linolenic acid), EPA (eicosapentaenoic acid), and DHA (docosahexaenoic acid) are critical to human health.
+DHA, in particular, is a primary structural fat in the human brain and eyes 5.

 Plant foods that are highest in ALA are flax seeds, chia seeds, canola oil, camelina oil, walnuts, and hemp seeds.
 EPA and DHA are primarily found in Alaskan Pollock, salmon, anchovies, herring, sardines, and other fatty fish – as well as in specific forms of algae.

-4. Iron: Iron is a nutrient that your body uses to make new DNA and red blood cells.
-It also carries oxygen in your blood7.
+Iron is a nutrient that your body uses to make new DNA and red blood cells.
+It also carries oxygen in your blood 7.
 Having an iron deficiency can lead to anemia, fatigue, and decreased immune function.

 Vegans with a low iron intake should aim to eat more iron-rich foods, such as cruciferous vegetables, beans, peas, dried fruit, nuts, and seeds.